llvm/llvm-project/amd/device-libs/README.md

 ## OVERVIEW

-ROCm Device libraries are currently in early development and considered experimental and incomplete.
+ROCm Device libraries are currently in early development and considered experimental.

 This repository contains the following libraries: